 In 2006, Meredith opened for B.B.
 King during a tour with blues band The Hellhounds.
-Also in 2006, Meredith became a key feature story and reviews contributor to Maryland-based jazz magazine JazzTimes (QL) and started writing sports for the Palm Beach Post.
-Other current magazine endeavors include the jazz and blues online monthly JazzBluesFlorida.com (QL), and Palm Beach Arts Paper (QL), an online blog and monthly print publication.
+Also in the mid-2000s, Meredith became a key feature story and reviews contributor to Maryland-based jazz magazine JazzTimes (QL); started writing sports for the Palm Beach Post, and music for the Palm Beach Arts Paper (QL), an online blog and monthly print publication.

 Since 2007, Meredith has recorded the CDs Black Finger Forever and Where's My Parade with Black Finger, filmed music videos for the songs "Hold On" and "Sugar" (viewable on the band's website), and toured to Orlando, Fort Myers and the Florida Keys.
 The band also backed Spin Doctors' vocalist/guitarist Chris Barron during a show of that band's music at a South Florida nightclub in 2008.
 Also in 2008, Meredith started playing with Deerfield Beach-based band The Funky Blu Roots (QL), appearing on the group's 2009 live and 2011 studio CDs.

-In 2013, Meredith also broke into radio with a series of podcasts for the South Florida-based Arts Radio Network (QL).
-"The Groove Line," a monthly interview segment spotlighting prominent area musical figures in all genres and occupations, debuted in mid-February.
+In 2013, Meredith also broke into radio with a series of podcasts for the South Florida-based Arts Radio Network.
+"The Groove Line," a monthly interview segment spotlighting prominent area musical figures in all genres and occupations, ran from February into the summer.

 Meredith, a member of the Author's Guild in New York City, resides in Lake Park, Florida.
 His stepdaughter, Kelly Williams, is a talented area visual artist living in Miami; his stepson Conor Williams is also a gifted visual artist living in Queens, NY.

-His ex-wife, Ginny Meredith, is a talented violinist and singer, plus the Executive Director of Inspirit (QL), a South Florida-based nonprofit that takes musicians to perform for people in restricted environments like hospitals, pediatric wards, rehabilitation centers, shelters and retirement homes.
+His ex-wife, Ginny Meredith, is a talented violinist and singer, plus the former Executive Director of Inspirit (QL), a South Florida-based nonprofit that takes musicians to perform for people in restricted environments like hospitals, pediatric wards, rehabilitation centers, shelters and retirement homes.